Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Introduction

 \section{Introduction}

-Gravitational waves were added to the growing set of detectable cosmic messengers in the Fall of 2015 when the advanced LIGO detectors reported the observation of gravitational waves consistent with the collision of two massive, stellar-mass black holes~\cite{DI:2016,TheLIGOScientific:2016wfe}.
-Over the last five years, the advanced LIGO and advanced Virgo detectors have completed three observing runs, reporting over 50 gravitational wave sources~\cite{PhysRevX.9.031040,Abbott:2020gyp}.

-Significant improvements in the sensitivity of the advanced LIGO and advanced Virgo detectors during the last three observing runs have increased the observable volume they can probe, thereby increasing the number of gravitational wave observations~\cite{Abbott:2020gyp}.
-As these observatories continue to enhance their detection capabilities, and other detectors join the international array of gravitational wave detectors, it is expected that gravitational wave sources will be observed at a rate of several per day~\cite{Pol:2018shd,Abbott:2020gyp}.
+Gravitational waves were added to the growing set of detectable cosmic messengers in the fall of 2015 when the advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) detectors reported the observation of gravitational waves consistent with the collision of two massive, stellar-mass black holes~\cite{DI:2016}.
+Over the last five years, the advanced LIGO and advanced Virgo detectors have completed three observing runs, reporting over 50 gravitational wave sources~\cite{PhysRevX.9.031040,Abbott:2020niy}.
+As advanced LIGO and advanced Virgo continue to enhance their detection capabilities, and other detectors join the international array of gravitational wave detectors, it is expected that gravitational wave sources will be observed at a rate of several per day~\cite{Abbott:2020gyp}.

-An ever-increasing catalog of gravitational wave sources will enable systematic studies that will refine and advance our understanding of stellar evolution, cosmology, alternative theories and gravity, among others~\cite{Soares-Santos:2019,Abbott,Hubble_from_GW,Maya:2018F,Berti:2018GReGr,LIGOScientific:2019fpa}.
-The combination of gravitational and electromagnetic waves, and cosmic neutrinos, will shed revolutionary insights into the nature of supranuclear matter in neutron stars~\cite{Radice:2016MNRAS,2016arXiv161101159F,Tsang:2019esi} and the formation and evolution of black holes and neutron stars, providing new and detailed information about their astrophysical environments~\cite{Metzger:2019zeh,Chen:2020zoq,Ornes3354,drout:2017SCIENCE}.

-While all of these science goals are feasible in principle given the proven detection capabilities of astronomical observatories, it is equally true that established algorithms for the observation of multi-messenger sources, such as template matching and nearest neighbors, are compute-intensive and poorly scalable~\cite{owen:1999PhRvD..60b2002O,HuertaBWOSG,HuertaES,2017Weitzel,nn_k_2010}.
-Furthermore, available computational resources will remain oversubscribed, and planned enhancements will be rapidly outstripped with the advent of next-generation detectors within the next couple of years~\cite{HPCUSE,NAP21886}.
-Thus, an urgent re-thinking is critical if we are to realize the Multi-Messenger Astrophysics program in the big-data era~\cite{2019NatRP...1..600H,2019NatRP...1..585M,mma_nature_revs}.
+An ever-increasing catalog of gravitational waves will enable systematic studies to advance our understanding of stellar evolution, cosmology, alternative theories and gravity, the nature of supranuclear matter in neutron stars, and the formation and evolution of black holes and neutron stars, among other phenomena~\cite{Soares-Santos:2019,Abbott,Hubble_from_GW,Berti:2018GReGr,LIGOScientific:2019fpa,Radice:2016MNRAS,Metzger:2019zeh}.
+Although these science goals are feasible in principle given the proven detection capabilities of astronomical observatories, it is equally true that established algorithms for the observation of multi-messenger sources, such as template matching and nearest neighbors, are compute-intensive and poorly scalable~\cite{HuertaBWOSG,HuertaES,2017Weitzel}.
+Furthermore, available computational resources will remain oversubscribed, and planned enhancements will be rapidly outstripped with the advent of next-generation detectors within the next couple of years~\cite{HPCUSE}.
+Thus, an urgent re-thinking is critical if we are to realize the multi-messenger astrophysics program in the big-data era~\cite{2019NatRP...1..600H}.